Oaklands - Old Oak Common

 - Communal space for the new residents through extensively landscaped public areas to provide an attractive environment and setting for the development.

-The site, previously a hostel, was unoccupied for over ten years.
-The plans will rejuvenate this area into a vibrant new neighbourhood.
-The scheme will provide the beginning of a new link road that will open much of the wider area to regeneration.
+The site used to be a hostel and was not used for over ten years.
+This will change the area into a vibrant new neighbourhood.
+The scheme will mark the start of a new link road.
+The road will open much of the wider area to regeneration.